Can I take one course? Can I take two courses?

 Will I receive college credit?

 Newcomb Summer Session does not offer college credit.
-You will receive a certificate of completion and your professor’s letter of recommendation.
+You will receive a certificate of completion.

 Who is eligible to apply?